 Many more have been shared from workers

-and friends at ABU in times past
+and friends he knew at ABU factory in times past.

 My most recent gifts from Uffe are these having no names but one can see the ABU heritage.

 mate for the gifting and willingness to permit me to share with